devflowinc/trieve-rust-client/docs/StripeApi.md

 > cancel_subscription(tr_organization, subscription_id)
 Cancel Subscription

-Cancel Subscription  Cancel a subscription by its id
+Cancel a subscription by its id

 ### Parameters